wacncontent/CustomizeTool/removeCommentOutput/articles/service-fabric/service-fabric-health-introduction.md

 <properties
-   pageTitle="Introduction to Service Fabric Health Monitoring" description="This article describes the Azure Service Fabric Health Monitoring model, including health entities, reporting and evaluation." services="service-fabric" documentationCenter=".net" authors="oanapl"
+   pageTitle="Health Monitoring in Service Fabric | Windows Azure" description="An introduction to Azure Service Fabric Health Monitoring model, which provides monitoring of the cluster and its applications and services." services="service-fabric" documentationCenter=".net" authors="oanapl"